 There was no better place to wallow in the drunken, wood-paneled kitsch of the decade than Carson’s late night show.
 Johnny hosted guests ranging from opera singers to potato chip collectors, all of whom he listened to with what seemed like genuine interest.
 Carson was known as a pretty proficient amateur magician, so when self-professed psychic Uri Geller started making the talk show rounds it was just a matter of time before he took a seat on The Tonight Show’s set.

-Geller was an ex-model and Israeli paratrooper who by his mid-twenties had reinvented himself as a nightclub.
-Geller’s act centered on telepathy, specifically the ability to guess what audience members drew or their license plate numbers, and telekinesis, which in his case usually meant bending spoons and keys.
+Geller was an ex-model and Israeli paratrooper who by his mid-twenties had reinvented himself as a nightclub performer.
+Geller’s act centered on telepathy, specifically the ability to guess what audience members drew or what their license plate numbers were, and telekinesis, which in his case usually meant bending spoons and keys.
 It was the right act at the right time, his claims more than plausible for a decade of people declaring the power of crystals.
 His celebrity grew quickly courtesy of his talk show appearances, leading to a 1975 memoir imaginatively titled My Story.

 The other interesting touch?
 Maxine Nightingale appears on two of Uri Geller’s tracks.
 Roughly a year later she had a huge international hit with “Right Back Where We Started From” — coincidence, or the coveted Geller boost?
 We’ll never know.

 Geller is still alive and remains on the celebrity radar in Europe, but his star in the U.S. faded long ago.
 We’re too sophisticated these days to fall for spoon benders, focusing our attention instead on new pseudoscience like climate change denial, anti-vaccination “science,” and cleansing diets.